avajs/ava/docs/recipes/babel.md

 Note that this *does not* stop AVA from compiling your test files using Babel.

-You **must** disable the preset by configuring it in the `testOptions`.
-AVA will still apply the preset if you configure it in other files (for instance a `.babelrc` file).
-This is [due to a Babel issue](https://github.com/babel/babel/issues/7920).
+If you want, you can disable the preset in your project's Babel configuration.

 ## Preserve ES module syntax